Shinobu Hashimoto: Later life and death

 Hashimoto turned 100 in April 2018.
 He died in Tokyo on 19 July 2018 at the age of 100.
-In a tribute article for TIME magazine, film director Antoine Fuqua expressed his respect for Hashimoto as a screenwriter stating: "(Hashimoto's) … working with Akira Kurosawa and Hideo Oguni, was so beautiful and poetic and powerful and heartbreaking.
+In a tribute article for TIME, film director Antoine Fuqua expressed his respect for Hashimoto as a screenwriter stating: "(Hashimoto's) … working with Akira Kurosawa and Hideo Oguni, was so beautiful and poetic and powerful and heartbreaking.
 It was all about justice, it was all about sacrifice, and it made me want to be one of those guys".